Evolution of the Dutch colonial empire: Ceylon

 Ceylon (Zeylan; modern Sri Lanka) was the principal interest of the Dutch in India: it provided cinnamon and elephants and serviced trade between South Africa and the East Indies.
 Buddhists, Muslims and Hindus were struggling against the Portuguese who were trying to convert the people to Christianity.
 Where the Dutch were interested in trade more than religion, as a result, they took over and made Ceylon their major trading post.
 The VOC successfully wrested it from Portuguese control during the 1630s, 1640s, and 1650s although, like the Portuguese, they were never able control the interior of the island.
 In 1796, Britain took control of all the Dutch positions.

 Formosa

 Formosa was the Dutch colony on Taiwan.
 It was based at Fort Zeelandia from 1624 to 1662, when Koxinga conquered the island.
-The island was a source of sugarcane and buckskin, as well as an entrepot for merchants from the Chinese mainland.
+The island was a source of sugarcane and buckskin, as well as an entrepot for merchants from China.